blendsdkarchived/blendsdk/README.md

 The packages mentioned above are all in beta-plus state.
 This means that everything works as it should and except for bug-fixing, and incrementally adding documentation, there are no fundamental changes anymore.
+This also means that the core framework is still in development and will be extended with additional functionality.